Northwest Alliances

 Stephanie Salomone is a Professor of Mathematics at the University of Portland and an Associate Director of MAA Project NExT.
 She currently serves as Co-PI on the NSF-funded Western Regional Noyce Network project, providing professional development and networking opportunities to Noyce scholars and fellows from 14 western states.
 She also serves as Associate Dean for Faculty in the Shiley School of Engineering at UP, Director of the UP STEM Education and Outreach Center, and Faculty Athletics Representative.
 She earned her PhD at UCLA in 2005.
 She lives in Portland, OR, with her husband, three baseball-playing sons, and three miscreant cats.

-A photo of Dr. Brandy Wiegers
+Dr. Brandy Wiegers headshot

 Dr. Brandy Wiegers